 As of late 2015 it is estimated that 500 hours of video are uploaded to YouTube every minute.
 Snapchat and Facebook revealed that combined they account for 14 Billion video views every day.
 And if those numbers don’t seem crazy enough, it’s said that by 2019, 80% of all internet traffic will be video.
 Online video is growing like crazy all around the world, and with this growth comes new challenges for brands and marketers as they work online video into their marketing plans.
 One of these challenges is video localization.

 Content that is locally targeted has six times more engagement than content designed for a global market.
-For this reason it is not uncommon for video to be translated into other languages and localized for different cultures.
+For this reason, it is not uncommon for a video to be translated into other languages and localized for different cultures.

 Voiceovers have an advantage when you want your audience to focus more on the images on-screen than on the words.
-Subtitling alongside dubbing may increase memory of certain phrases, but there are times when the images on-screen are more important.
+Subtitling alongside dubbing may increase the memory of certain phrases.
+But there are times when the images on-screen are more important.
 In this case, voiceover work without subtitles might be advantageous.